A Community Place

 We meet every Monday at the University Religious Center, room 108, from 6pm – 9pm.
 For further information, email firstname.lastname@example.org.

-USC Yoga and Meditation Club is the student outreach of the Art of Living Foundation, and offers programs on and off campus designed to assist students of any religious background to enhance their spiritual, emotional, and physical wellbeing through meditation and other spiritual practices as taught by Sri Sri Ravi Shankar, founder.
+Sky at USC is the student outreach of the Art of Living Foundation and offers programs on and off campus designed to assist students of any religious background to enhance their spiritual, emotional, and physical wellbeing through meditation and other spiritual practices as taught by Sri Sri Ravi Shankar, founder.